-NAAA, State/National Ag Organizations Supported Texas Supreme Court Reversing Egregious Appeals Court Decision Pertaining to Unsubstantiated Drift Claims drift without using recognized methods of investigation establishing that drift occurred.
+NAAA, State/National Ag Organizations Supported Texas Supreme Court Reversing Egregious Appeals Court Decision Pertaining to Unsubstantiated Drift Claims

+NAAA joined several state and national agricultural associations in the summer of 2021 filling a legal brief urging the Texas Supreme Court to hear a drift case where an egregious decision rendered by the state's 11th Court of Appeals provided relief to claimants alleging drift without using recognized methods of investigation establishing that drift occurred.
 On March 3, the Texas Supreme Court reversed the 11th Court of Appeals' decision and ruled in favor of the applicator.

-NAAA joined several state and national agricultural associations in the summer of 2021 filing a legal brief urging the Texas Supreme Court to hear a drift case where an egregious decision rendered by the state's 11th Court of Appeals provided relief to claimants alleging